-Keith Thompson is involved with software & services at Ubiquiti, and has two decades of experience in product design, process development, and quality control in several industries.
-At Ubiquiti, he leads the research, design and development of its high-end information analysis technologies, and is also the main technical liaison for client services.
-Formerly, he held senior technical positions at Ford Motor Company, and led the development of improved methods for designing and manufacturing.
-He has several pending patents, technical achievement awards, and numerous published papers.
-He has a B.S. degree (Engin.) from the Univ.
-Illinois at Urbana-Champaign; M.S., PhD degrees (Manuf. & Mech.Engin.) from Stanford Univ.; and an M.S. in Comp.Sci. from Univ.
-Michigan, Ann Arbor.
+Keith leads the research, design, and development of Ubiquiti technologies.
+He has two decades of experience in product design, process development, and quality control.
+Previously, he held senior technical positions at Ford Motor Company, where he led the development of improved design and manufacturing methods.
+He is a co-inventor on several pending & issued patents, has won multiple technical achievement awards, and has published numerous papers in peer-reviewed forums.
+He holds a B.S. degree in Engineering from the University of Illinois at Urbana-Champaign, and both M.S. and Ph.D. degrees (Manufacturing & Mechanical Engineering) from Stanford University, as well as an M.S. in Computer Science from the University of Michigan, Ann Arbor.

-Akshay Gupta, an advisor to Ubiquiti, has broad leadership background in driving innovation and growth in information technology businesses that serve the healthcare, manufacturing and financial services industries.
-He is currently in management positions at Equian — a company that provides payment integrity solutions to health plans, and Mebex — a company that he co-founded to help consumers with their healthcare bills.
-His prior entrepreneurial ventures T3 Worldwide, IntelliClaim and B-Bop Associates were acquired by Equian, McKesson Corporation and Progress Software respectively.
+Akshay has a broad leadership background in driving innovation and growth in information technology businesses that serve the healthcare, manufacturing and financial service industries.
+He currently the Co-founder and Executive Partner at CoPatient, a new company helping healthcare consumers save money on their confusing, expensive medical bills.
+He previously was President of Solution Design & Client Engagement at Equian (now part of United Healthcare) — a company that provides payment integrity solutions to health plans.
+His prior entrepreneurial ventures, T3 Worldwide, IntelliClaim and B-Bop Associates were acquired by Equian, McKesson Corporation and Progress Software respectively.
 His experience also includes various roles at pioneering organizations such as Inference Corp. — an Artificial Intelligence software vendor, Oxford Health Plans — an innovative health plan, and METAC — a consulting center at Carnegie Mellon's Robotics Institute.
 Mr. Gupta holds engineering degrees from Tulane University in New Orleans, and from the Indian Institute of Technology in New Delhi.

-Prof. Pramod Khargonekar, an advisor to Ubiquiti, is the vice chancellor for research at the University of California, Irvine (UCI).
+Prof. Khargonekar is the vice chancellor for research at the University of California, Irvine (UCI).
 At the university, he provides strategic direction for the Office of Research, which supports and enhances the creative and scholarly activities of UCI faculty.
 He has held faculty positions at the University of Minnesota, the University of Michigan and the University of Florida.
-At Michigan, Khargonekar was chair of the Department of Electrical Engineering & Computer Science from 1997 to 2001 and also was the Claude E. Shannon Professor of Engineering Science.
-At Florida, he was dean of the College of Engineering from 2001 to 2009.
+At Michigan, he was chair of the Department of Electrical Engineering & Computer Science, and also was the Claude E. Shannon Professor of Engineering Science.
+At Florida, he was dean of the College of Engineering.
 In addition, he served as deputy director for technology at the U.S. Department of Energy's Advanced Research Projects Agency-Energy.
 Prof. Khargonekar has received the NSF Presidential Young Investigator Award, the American Automatic Control Council's Donald P. Eckman Award and O. Hugo Schuck Best Paper Award, Japan Society for the Promotion of Science fellowships, the Institute of Electrical & Electronics Engineers' W.R.G.
 Baker Award, the IEEE Control Systems Society's George S. Axelby Outstanding Paper Award, and the Distinguished Alumnus and Distinguished Service awards from the Indian Institute of Technology.
 At the University of Michigan, he was honored with the Arthur F. Thurnau Professorship.
-He is a fellow of IEEE and the International Federation of Automatic Control.
+He is a fellow of the IEEE and the International Federation of Automatic Control.